diogohideo/commands_tips/README.md

 ### S2I - Source to Image
 Creates a images from a source.
+* oc new-app <image:tag>~<source-code> --name <name>: Deploy an application from source code hosted on a Git repository using the specified S2I builder image.
-* oc new-app python:latest~https://github.com/openshift-katacoda/blog-django-py --name blog
+ex: oc new-app python:latest~https://github.com/openshift-katacoda/blog-django-py --name blog
-<br/> python:latest - specify the language and version
+<br/> python:latest - specify the language and tag
 <br/> url - define the source code to be built
 <br/> name - define the label of the application
 * oc logs bc/blog -f: show the building progress log